kpdgayao/pine-time-app/README.md

 # Pine Time Experience Baguio

-> **Migration Note (April 2025):**
+> **Migration Note (May 2025):**
 >
-> The Pine Time application now features a modern React frontend (Vite + TypeScript) for end users, in addition to the legacy Streamlit admin dashboard.
-All new user-facing features are being developed in React.
+> The Pine Time application now features modern React frontends (Vite + TypeScript) for both end users and administrators.
+The legacy Streamlit admin dashboard has been replaced with a React-based implementation for improved performance and maintainability.
+All Streamlit files have been archived in `archive_old_dashboard/`.
 See below for updated setup instructions and project structure.

 A web application for Pine Time Experience Baguio, a community that hosts trivia nights, murder mysteries, and game nights in Baguio City.
 The app connects locals with local businesses and artisans.